GarettKaube/CanadianNewsDataPipeline/README.md

 - **Beautifulsoup and Selenium**: Enabled webscraping of both JavaScript and non-JavaScript websites
 - **Pydantic**: Scraped/Extracted data validation

+## Webscraping Methodology
+- News was sampled from multiple news pages and RSS feeds while the news source selection was determined by news bias (based on https://mediabiasfactcheck.com) and prominence (https://www.bbc.com/news/world-us-canada-16841120).
+- The news sites/RSS feeds that were scraped typically only have a fixed set of articles hence the need to use Airflow to schedule scraping every couple of hours in order to fully caputre the news.
+- The scrapers that use newspaper4k first extract all article links in the RSS feed or specified news page.
+The set of links may be further filtered based on config to ensure the scraper is scraping news articles and not something else.
+- Finally the each link is passed to either Selenium or straight to newspaper4k to get the article info.
+- Mechanisms were created to scrape the author information such as their email and profile URL in order to try to create a proper surrogate key in the authors table (Using only their name may cause problems as people can have the same name).
+- The manual news scraper works in similar fashion but only uses Beautifulsoup to gather article info.

 ## Prerequisites
 - Python 3.10+
 - PostgreSQL database to store the data (Must be hosted on another port to avoid port conflict between PostgreSQL that Airflow will use within docker)